parallelchain-io/pchain-client-cli/README.md

 ## Install and Setup
 ### Installation
-`pchain_client` is available for Unix/Linux, MacOS and Windows.
-You need to download only pre-built binary applicable for your platform and install pchain client.
+`pchain_client` is an available tool for users on Unix/Linux, MacOS, and Windows operating systems.
+Simply download the pre-built binary that corresponds with your platform and install the pchain client.

 Here are the simple steps to install pchain client.
   - Open a Web browser and go to [release page](https://github.com/parallelchain-io/pchain-client-cli/releases).